 The following information presents the four major stages that injured muscle, tendons, and ligaments go through on their journey to healing.
 Focus intently on each stage to ensure a strong and sustainable outcome.

 Step 1 - The First 24 Hours after Injury

-During this stage your body is aware of the injury that has occurred, and your cellular functions immediately swing into action to reduce tissue damage.
+During this stage your body is aware of the injury that has occurred and immediately swings into action to reduce tissue damage.

 Step 2 – Inflammatory Response (24 to 72 Hours after the Injury)

-The inflammatory response kicks into gear after a “seal” has formed, preparing the body for tissue re-growth by acting as a “clean up crew” for cellular waste.
+The inflammatory response kicks into gear after a “seal” has formed, preparing the body for tissue re-growth by acting as a “clean up crew”.
 Inflammation is the body’s natural response to an acute injury and part of the natural healing process.
 Swelling, pain, heat sensation, and loss of function are the main symptoms of inflammation.

 Although these symptoms provide an inconvenience, they are really just a sign that the body is responding to the injury and laying in place the foundation for healing.